National Trust: Twenty-first century

+Between 2008 and 2013, the National Trust in Devon was defrauded of over £1 million by one of its employees.
+Building surveyor Roger Bryant was convicted in September 2024 of having submitted false invoices to the Trust and was sentenced to six-and-a-half years in prison.
+The fraud had only come to light when the Trust decided to update its procurement procedures in 2013.

-The COVID-19 pandemic led to the closure in March 2020 of National Trust houses, shops and cafes, closely followed by all gated parks and gardens.
+The COVID-19 pandemic led to the closure in March 2020 of National Trust houses, shops, and cafes, closely followed by all gated parks and gardens.
 At the same time, the Trust launched the #BlossomWatch campaign which encouraged people to share images on social media of blossoms seen on lockdown walks.
 Parks and gardens started to re-open from June 2020.
-In October 2020 the Trust announced 1,300 job losses.

-In May 2021, it was announced that Tim Parker would step down as chairman.
+In 2021, a group of members started a campaign, Restore Trust, to debate concerns about the future of the charity.
+At the Trust's 2023 annual general meeting the Restore Trust Group put up three candidates for the council and two resolutions, but all were rejected by the membership.